jmagaram/cplustemplate/README.md

         },
         ...

 If you have many different project folders underneath your root workspace folder, it might be simplest to put the .vscode folder at the root.
 Then create tasks dedicated to each specific project, like "make all project A" and "make all project B" and set the default to whatever project you are working on.
 You could also hardwire specifc run/launch configurations like "debug project A".
-Another alternative is to define generic tasks like "make all" but set the "cwd" to "${cwd}" and then configure the Terminal's current working directory to whatever folder you are focusing on; search Settings for "terminal cwd" to change it.
+Another alternative is to define generic tasks like "make all" but set the "cwd" to "\${cwd}" and then configure the Terminal's current working directory to whatever folder you are focusing on; search Settings for "terminal cwd" to change it.
 VS Code provides lots of flexibility so you should be able to set it up for how you like to work.